School of Journalism and Mass Communication

 Old Main Building Room 102

-Telephone: 512-245-2656 Fax: 512-245-7649
+Telephone: 512-245-2656

 The School of Journalism and Mass Communication is accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
 Our program offers a curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, digital media, electronic media, journalism and public relations.

-Students may gain experience by working in student media, such as the University Star, KTSW 89.9 FM, Bobcat Update, Live Oak Studio Production, Bobcat Promotions, and through internships outside the school.
-They also have the opportunity to participate in intercollegiate competitions through organizations such as the American Advertising Federation, Public Relations Society of America, Texas Intercollegiate Press Association, College Broadcasters, Inc, and the Society of Professional Journalists.
+Students may gain experience by working in student media, such as The University Star, KTSW 89.9 FM, Bobcat Update, Live Oak Studio Production, Bobcat Promotions, and through internships outside the school.
+They also have the opportunity to participate in intercollegiate competitions through organizations such as the American Advertising Federation, Public Relations Society of America, the Texas Intercollegiate Press Association, College Broadcasters, Inc, and the Society of Professional Journalists.

-For both the Bachelor of Science and Bachelor of Arts degrees community college transfer students may apply no more than 13 semester credit hours of mass communication transfer courses to the major portion of their degree.
-Transfer students from four-year institutions may apply no more than 19 semester credit hours of mass communication transfer courses to the major portion of their degree.
-Regardless of transfer coursework at least 21 hours of the major coursework must be earned at Texas State.
+For both the Bachelor of Science and Bachelor of Arts degrees community college transfer students may apply no more than 19 semester credit hours of mass communication transfer courses to the major portion of their degree.
+Transfer students from four-year institutions must earn at least 51% of their major coursework from Texas State.

 Field of Study